Chevrolet Corvette (C6): Overview

 The Corvette C6 featured new bodywork with exposed headlamps, revised suspension geometry, a larger passenger compartment, a larger 5967 cc V8 engine and a higher level of refinement.
 It is 5.1 inches (13 cm) shorter than the C5, but the wheelbase was increased by 1.2 inches (3 cm).
 It is also one inch (2.5 cm) narrower.
+Like its predecessor, the coupe featured a removable roof panel, either solid in body color or transparent black.
+The open version featured a power soft top (option not available on the C5).
 The new GM LS2 engine has a power output of 400 hp at 6,000 rpm and 400 lbft of torque at 4,400 rpm.
 Like the C5, the Corvette C6's suspension consisted of independent unequal-length double wishbones with transverse fiberglass mono-leaf springs and optional magnetorheological dampers.
+Since 2004, a Z51 package has been available, which included a stiffer suspension, larger brakes, a transmission oil cooler, and more.
+The European version had parking lights in the headlights, headlight washers, side turn signals on the fenders (Grand Sport, ZR1 - different side mirrors with a signal), amber side marker lights, different rear lights with a turn signal and rear fog lights.

 With an automatic transmission, the Corvette achieves city/highway fuel economies of 15 / 25 mpgus, while the manual-transmission model returns 16 / 26 mpgus.
 The Corvette's manual transmission is fitted with Computer Aided Gear Shifting (CAGS), which forces the driver to shift from 1st gear directly to 4th when operating at lower engine speeds.
 This boosts the EPA's derived fuel economy, allowing the buyer to avoid paying the "gas guzzler" tax.
 GM badges were added to the car in 2006.

 Beginning with the 2008 model year, the Corvette received a new engine, the LS3.
 With displacement increased to 6162 cc, power was increased to 430 hp at 6,500 rpm and 424 lbft of torque at 4,600 rpm, or 436 hp and 428 lbft with the optional vacuum actuated valve exhaust.
 The earlier Tremec T56 manual transmission was replaced with the newer TR6060 in the 2008 model year.
 Manual Corvette models now had improved shift linkage; the automatic model was set up for quicker shifts, and (according to Chevrolet) accelerates from 0 to 60 mph in 4.0 seconds, faster than any other production automatic Corvette model.
 From 2008 onward, the steering was revised for improved feel and the wheels were updated to a new five-spoke design.
 The last Corvette C6, a white 427 convertible, was completed on February 28, 2013.